 Most 13-year-old boys would spend their weekends playing games on their XBox or hanging out with their friends, but not Kees Beyers.
 This young Belgian boy woke up at 04:30 every Saturday and Sunday morning and cycled to his neighbouring town to work part-time for a confectioner.
 His motivation: that one day, he was going to own a chocolate factory.

-Kees Beyers, now a Master Chocolatier, is celebrating the 30th anniversary of his company, Beyers Chocolates.
-It was established in 1987, after Kees travelled to South Africa, fell in love with the country and decided to make it his home.
+Kees Beyers, now a Master Chocolatier, established Beyers Chocolates in 1987, after travelling to South Africa, falling in love with the country and deciding to make it his home.
 He identified a gap in the local market for high quality, affordable chocolate and so he realised his dream of starting a chocolate factory.